mollylia/Pomodoro-Timer/README.md

 ## Phase 4: Task 3
 If I had more time, some refactoring that I would do to improve my design includes:
-- Eliminating redundant associations that increase coupling unnecessarily
+- Eliminating redundant associations that increase coupling unnecessarily.
   - get rid of association between AddIntervalFrame, PomodoroInterval, and PomodoroTimer, so there is only one association between AddIntervalFrame and PomodoroTimerApp.
 PomodoroInterval and PomodoroTimer can be accessed through PomodoroTimerApp.